crossplane/crossplane/design/design-doc-template-stacks-experience.md

 used.
 We plan to support multiple configuration engines.
 The engine will be configurable by setting values in the `stack.yaml`.

+For some realistic examples of what a stack would look like when it uses different engines, see the [quick start example][quick-start-example].
+There are also some more details in the [stack yaml section](#the-stackyaml), and in the [helm charts section](#helm-charts).

 ### Lifecycle hooks

 We expect to eventually support lifecycle hooks.
 See the [speculative